-- Processing integrity ensures that systems perform their functions as intended and are free from error, delay, omission and unauthorised or inadvertent manipulation.
+- Processing integrity ensures that systems perform their functions as intended.
+Also, that are free from error, delay, omission and unauthorised or inadvertent manipulation.

-- Confidentiality addresses the company’s ability to protect data that should be restricted to a specified set of persons or organisations.
+- Confidentiality addresses the company’s ability to protect data.
+It should be restricted to a specified set of persons or organisations.